- My dear friend, let us not forget that heaven is blue... TAMARROW DA WAAAAAAARLD!!!!!!! Briing in my bluuuepeers!!''

 The merger has begun!
 Earth is under attack!
 And IT!
 IS!
 GLORIOUS!

-Stephen Lang and to a lesser extent Giovanni Ribsi in Avatar, Lang is playing such an over the top R. Lee Ermey type of role.
-While I don't know Ribsi just came off as extremely cartoonish for a businessman bad guy type villain.
+- Stephen Lang Avatar, Lang is playing such an over the top R. Lee Ermey type of role.

-Tcheky Karyo as the bad guys in both the first Bad Boys (fouchet) and the bad guy in Kiss of the dragon (inspector Richard), not to mention the bad guy in Dobermann.
-But Karyo always becomes so hilariously hammy.
-Kiss of the dragon is crown example, most of his role consists of yelling and screaming and then trying to act somewhat calm and then yelling some more.
+- Tcheky Karyo as the villain in both Bad Boys (Fouchet) and Kiss of the Dragon (inspector Richard), not to mention Dobermann.
+Kiss of the Dragon in particular has Karyo in a role that consists of yelling and screaming and then trying to act somewhat calm and then yelling some more.

 "I DID IIIIT!
 AAHH HAH HAH HAH!"

 - Harrison Ford playing Dodgers manager Branch Rickey in 42.
 This is apparently Truth in Television, as baseball historians said the real Rickey was even more hammy than Ford's portrayal.

 - The 2013 CBC movie Jack, about Canadian politician Jack Layton, portrays him as a bit hammy.
 It's also discussed within the movie; Olivia mentions that Jack Layton is a ham.
 Truth in Television, since in real life his time as NDP leader was marked by a relatively hammier debating style than that associated with the leaders of the more mainstream political parties.

 - Clarence Williams III as Mr. Simms in Tales from the Hood.
 Especially in the final scene when he makes his dramatic revelation to his three visitors.